spcs/synaps/doc/source/artifacts/apispec/datatype/dimension_filter.rst

    * - Name
      - Description
    * - Name
-     - Name of the dimension that matches.
+     - The dimension name to be matched.

        Data type: String

        Length limitation: 0 ~ 255 bytes
    * - Value
-     - Value of the dimension that matches.
+     - The dimension value to be matched.

        Data type: String

        Length limitation: 0 ~ 255 bytes